duffau/pres/boosting/pydata-cph/slides.md

 - Probably Approximately Correct Learner (PAC)
 - A formal theory of learnability
-- Proves broad classes of non-trivial boolean functions are learnable
+- Proves classes of boolean functions are learnable
 - Turing Award in 2010

 :::